unbelauscht/ovh-the-bastion-ansible/README.md

 # ovh-the-bastion-ansible
-Ansible role to setup master and replica
+Ansible role for Ubuntu and similar systems.

 You can use this repository to quickly setup a HA replicated [ovh/the-bastion](https://github.com/ovh/the-bastion) setup.